-- Interact with the dynamic playback.
+• Interact with the dynamic playback.

 While using interactive playback you can modify the hair and see the hair react to dynamic forces.
-For more information, see Play a hair simulation in the Hair guide. - Model hair curves.
+For more information, see Play a hair simulation in the online Hair and Dynamic Curves guide.

+• Model hair curves.

 Style hair by transforming hair curves and using Lock Length to maintain the length between CVs on a curve.
 You can also use Fields to style hair and then add constraints to hold hair in position.
-For more information, see Styling hair and modifying the hair look and behavior in the Hair guide. - Modify hair system and follicle attributes.
+For more information, see Styling the hair in the onlineHair and Dynamic Curves guide.

+• Modify hair system and follicle attributes.

-You can change the look (color, curl, etc.) of the overall hair by modifying attributes in the hairSystemShape node.
+You can change the look (color, curl, etc.) of the overall hair by modifying attributes in the hairSystemShape1 node.
 But individual follicle attributes can be modified in the follicleShape node, which override or blend with the hair system attributes.
-For more information, see the following topics in the online help: Hair system attributes (hairSystemShape in the Hair guide), Follicle attributes (follicleShape in the Hair guide) and Set up hair shading in the Hair guide.
+For more information, see the following topics in the online help: Hair system attributes (hairSystemShape1 node), Follicle attributes (follicleShape node) and Set up hair shading.

-■ Render the hair.
+• Render the hair.

 Paint Effects hair can be rendered using the Maya Software renderer.
 You can also convert Paint Effects hair to polygons and render in another renderer, such as mental ray.
 Or you can output just the dynamic curves to an external renderer, such as Renderman.
-For more information, see Rendering scenes with hair in the Hair guide.
+For more information, see Render scenes with hair in the online Hair and Dynamic Curves guide.